umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Set-Up-Footer/index.md

     ![The finished footer](images/Social-Links-Footer.png)

-The last option is to add some bottom text the could be a copyright text or something along those lines.
+The last option is to add some bottom text.
+This could be a copyright text or something along those lines.
 Finalize the footer by clicking "Save" or "Save and publish".